Mariners vs. Yankees Player Props Betting Odds

 Torres Stats

-- Torres hopes to build on a three-game hitting streak in this matchup.
-In his last five games he is hitting .294 with two doubles, a home run, a walk and two RBI.
+- Torres will look for his fifth straight game with a hit in this contest.
+In his last five games he is batting .313 with two doubles, a home run, a walk and two RBI.

 Torres Recent Games